Creating valuable content that delivers true solutions to the public is essential, but Content Marketing goes far beyond that.

 Once discovered, any pending issues should be checked manually by a professional who will tell whether the indicated action is really relevant or should be ignored.

-To simplify this process, the Ahrefs team has developed a very useful flowchart to facilitate decision making.
+To simplify this process, the Ahrefs team has developed a very useful flowchart to facilitate decision-making.
 See below:

 To better understand the scheme, we must clarify some points:

-- in this model, we consider that pages with less than six months old do not present sufficient data for analysis, except in special situations — such as product pages or event landing pages;
+- in this model, we consider that pages less than six months old do not present sufficient data for analysis, except in special situations — such as product pages or event landing pages;

-- the same goes for the proportion of organic traffic since these numbers tend to vary according to your strategy;
+- The same goes for the proportion of organic traffic since these numbers tend to vary according to your strategy;

-- backlinks are the links that point to the page in question, which implies the need to configure redirection (redirect 301) when we delete it to avoid empty destinations (error 404).
+- Backlinks are the links that point to the page in question, which implies the need to configure redirection (redirect 301) when we delete it to avoid empty destinations (error 404).

-Provide the necessary actions
+5. Present the necessary actions

 After the manual analysis of the “problematic” contents, we can start to take the necessary actions, which most of the time translates into the redirection of posts and pages.